-- 1. make recommendations to the Board on the Company's policy and structure for all remuneration of Directors and senior management and on the establishment of formal and transparent procedures for developing policy on such remuneration; - 2. review and approve the remuneration proposals for the Directors and senior management with reference to corporate goals and objectives stipulated by the Board from time to time; - 3. determine, with delegated responsibility, the remuneration packages of individual executive Directors and senior management, including benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment); or make recommendations to the Board on the remuneration packages of individual executive Directors and senior management, including benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment).
+- 1. make recommendations to the Board on the Company's policy and structure for all remuneration of Directors and senior management and on the establishment of formal and transparent procedures for developing policy on such remuneration; - 2. review and approve the remuneration proposals for the Directors and senior management with reference to corporate goals and objectives stipulated by the Board from time to time; - 3. determine, with delegated responsibility, the remuneration packages of individual executive Directors and senior management, including benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment); or make recommendations to the Board on the remuneration packages of individual executive Directors and senior management, including benefits in kind, pension rights and compensation payable for loss or termination of their office or appointment); or make recommendations to the Board on the remuneration packages of individual executive Directors and senior management, including benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment).
 Where the Board resolves to approve any remuneration or compensation arrangements with which the Remuneration Committee disagrees, the Board should disclose the reasons for its resolution in its next Corporate Governance Report; - 4. make recommendations to the Board on the remuneration of non-executive Directors; - 5. for the purpose of determining the remuneration of Directors and employees in relation to the Company, the Remuneration Committee should consider factors including but not limited to salaries paid by comparable companies, time commitment and responsibilities of the Directors/employees, employment conditions elsewhere in the group, and whether the remuneration is commensurate with performance.
-The Remuneration Committee shall ensure that salary levels are able to attract and retain the Directors who contribute to the operation of the Company and shall also prevent the Company from paying excessive remuneration to Directors; - review and approve the compensation payable to executive Directors and senior management in connection with any loss or termination of their office or appointment to ensure that such compensation is determined in accordance with relevant contractual terms and that such compensation is otherwise fair and not excessive for the Company; - 7. review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that such arrangements are determined in accordance with relevant contractual terms and that any compensation payment is otherwise reasonable and appropriate; - 8. ensure that no Director or any of his/her associates is involved in deciding that Director's own remuneration; and - 9. with respect to any service contracts of the Directors that require the Shareholders' approval under Rule 13.68 of the Listing Rules, to advise the Shareholders as to whether the terms are fair and reasonable, whether such contracts are in the interests of the Company and its Shareholders as a whole and as to how to vote.
+The Remuneration Committee shall ensure that salary levels are able to attract and retain the Directors who contribute to the operation of the Company and shall also prevent the Company from paying excessive remuneration to Directors; - 6. review and approve the compensation payable to executive Directors and senior management in connection with any loss or termination of their office or appointment to ensure that such compensation is determined in accordance with relevant contractual terms and that such compensation is otherwise fair and not excessive for the Company; - 7. review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that such arrangements are determined in accordance with relevant contractual terms and that any compensation payment is otherwise reasonable and appropriate; - 8. ensure that no Director or any of his/her associates is involved in deciding that Director's own remuneration; and - 9. with respect to any service contracts of the Directors that require the Shareholders' approval under Rule 13.68 of the Listing Rules, to advise the Shareholders as to whether the terms are fair and reasonable, whether such contracts are in the interests of the Company and its Shareholders as a whole and as to how to vote.